LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 --

-If your startup code takes time to run it will block and delay the startup, in this case it is likely better to run asynchronously.
+If your startup code takes time to run it will block and delay the startup, in this case it is likely better to run it asynchronously.
 Keep the `AutoStart`-attribute and add the `IAsyncAutostart`-interface to execute code in the `StartAsync`-method:

 ```C#
 [Autostart] // <-- note that the autostart attribute is required for IAsyncAutostart to work!